-He is busy ordering, directing and orchestrating the fine details of our lives.
+God is busy ordering, directing and orchestrating the fine details of our lives.
 He is in control when we feel out of control.
-We have to trust that God is working on it, he is there and knows what we are dealing with.
+We have to trust that God is working on it, He is there and knows what we are dealing with.

 He Is In Control of the “Bad” Things Too

 God not only works on our behalf during the good times to bless us with that new promotion, or new house, or something that we have prayed and asked Him for, He is also in control of those bad situations that we have.

 God takes our tragedies and our trials and works them together to make something good emerge.

 Here is an example of what I am talking about.
 You lost your job and thought it was the end of the world.
 While you were unemployed, you were able to have time to do that writing you have always wanted to do, and were able to use your gift to encourage others by writing your testimony and sharing it with others.

 You were able to write a bestselling book that not only provided you with income and new career, but you were also able to bring glory to God in the process.